trentdev1/technical-assessment/README.md

 -
 I decided to take this technical interview as an opportunity to develop my understanding of TypeScript by writing in this language.
 Therefore, I decided to use NestJS as my framework, as it is both what I am most familiar with and something I wish to improve my knowledge on.

+In regard to testing, I improved my understanding of mocking provider classes, and how and when to use certain methods such as `useValue` and `useClass`.
+This is very useful as now I can be sure I'm correctly mocking each provider each time I'm using one.
+In addition, I gained a more solid understanding of RESTful APIs and how to write OpenAPI specifications.
+This is significant as they are important principles for making modern APIs clear and easy to use.
+This way I can be confident that my APIs are correctly setup and they will be easy for another developer to pick up and use.

 AI Usage
 -
 As I decided to consider this technical assessment as an opportunity to further develop my knowledge of TypeScript & NestJS, I decided to use as little AI as I could.
 With this being said, I only used AI as an education tool to gain a better understanding of how different aspects of the program function, and to elaborate and expand my current knowledge.
 To do this, I was careful not to pass any code in my context, and only relevant information such as: